Chinese Medicine Clock – Organ Horary Times

 SpleenLeg tai-yin09001100

 Sometimes the link between two organs gets blocked.
-If so, using the exit and entry points may clear the blockage.
+Using their exit and entry points may clear the blockage.

 Element Points and their Chinese Medicine clock times